Ada-France/aflex/README.md

 - Aflex uses the lex file name to generate the package name and it supports child package.

+## Version 1.6 - Under development

+- New option -P to generate a private Ada package for DFA and IO
+- Reformat code using `gnatpp`

 ## Version 1.5.2021 - Dec 2021

 - Fix crash when the scanner file uses characters in range 128..255,